INFN-NA/puppet-fts/REFERENCE.md

 Data type: `Boolean`

-(optional) Whether to configure the firewall or not
+(optional) Whether to configure the firewall or not. defaults to true.
+If set to false, the firewall must be configured manually.
+If set to true, the firewall module opens the following ports:
+8446 for the REST API, 8449 for the web monitoring.

 Default value: `true`